RAKWireless/wisblock-node-red/README-Docker/README.md

 In some applications, the sensor/modules we used supports I2C protocol, thus we need to make sure we have access to I2C devices outside containers, to be more specific, you need to make sure the Node-RED user inside container has access to the i2c bus (/dev/i2c-1 by default) on your host machine.

-If you are using Node-RED locally, you can enable I2C either by using **raspi-config** or just change `/boot/config.txt`.

 If you are running Node-RED using docker, you need to mount `/dev/i2c-1` device to the Node-RED container using the docker command we provided below;  If you use the Portainer template provided by us, you don't need to change anything, as we have already mounted the device for you.

 #### 3.1.
 Using Docker Command Line